pcdavies/DatabaseCloudServiceForDBAsOCI/workshops/dbcs-dba/SS-CloudWorkshop_DBCS_200.md

 We will be creating a copy of the alpha schema and tablespace, and replicating that to a alpha_archive schema and tablespace.

--	Open a terminal window and execute the following:
+-	Open a new terminal window in the WorkshopImage Desktop and execute the following (ie the previous terminal window is connected to the Alpha01A-DBCS).:
+	- `. oraenv` (enter ORCL when prompted)
 	- `/home/oracle/cr_tablespace.sh`

 	![](images/SS-200/058.png)